International Conference of Councils on Economic Policy

 2019 - Paris, CAE

 On 20 June 2019, thirteen councils on economic policy have convened in Paris for the fourth International Conference to exchange their views on current issues of economic policy.
-Participants were representatives of the councils from Denmark, Finland, France, Germany, Greece, Ireland, Italy, Canada, Japan, the Netherlands, Portugal, Spain, Tunisia and the European Fiscal Board (EFB).
+Participants were representatives of the councils from Denmark, Finland, France, Germany, Greece, Ireland, Italy, Japan, the Netherlands, Portugal, South Korea, Spain, Tunisia and the European Fiscal Board (EFB).
 This year's conference was organised by the Conseil d'Analyse Economique.

 As part of the first session with the topic threat to multilateralism in trade and climate change Prof. Dr. Christoph M. Schmidt explained the risks of an open economy.
 Prof. Dr. Isabel Schnabel described in her speech the current challenges for economic experts in the era of populism.
 Furthermore, the participants discussed the role of fiscal policy in an economic downturn.